 (SOUNDBITE OF MUSIC)

-BIANCULLI: This is FRESH AIR.
-I'm David Bianculli, in for Terry Gross, back with more of Terry's 2012 interview with Hilary Mantel.
-She's the author of the best-selling historical novels "Wolf Hall" and "Bring Up The Bodies," which are the basis of an imported "Wolf Hall" TV production premiering Sunday on the PBS series "Masterpiece" as well as a stage production opening next week on Broadway.
-Each of Mantel's books won Britain's top literary honor, the Man Booker Prize.
-Both are set in 16th century England during the reign of King Henry VIII and told from the point of view of the king's chief minister, Thomas Cromwell.
-"Wolf Hall," the first novel in Mantel's projected trilogy, describes how King Henry broke away from the Roman Catholic Church so he could divorce his wife Catherine of Aragon and marry Anne Boleyn.
+GROSS: This is FRESH AIR.
+I'm Terry Gross back with Hilary Mantel, the author of the best-selling historical novels "Wolf Hall" and "Bring Up the Bodies."
+Each book won Britain's top literary honor, the Man Booker Prize.
+Both are set in 16th century England during the reign of King Henry VIII, and told from the point of view of Henry's chief minister, Thomas Cromwell.

-GROSS: So Henry VIII breaks off from the Roman Catholic Church, starts the Church of England.
-Parliament makes Henry the head of the church, but Cromwell's really running the church.
-So outside - you know, Henry breaks away from the Roman Catholic Church in order to divorce his wife.
+So Henry VIII breaks off from the Roman Catholic Church, starts the Church of England.
+Parliaments makes Henry the head of the church, but Cromwell's really running the church.
+So outside, you know, Henry breaks away from the Roman Catholic Church in order to divorce his wife.
 Outside of changing, you know, the rule about divorce, are there other changes that Henry and Cromwell make in the Church of England?

 MANTEL: Yes, it is.
-And this is a great turning point.
-In 1538, a time which will be covered in my third book, Cromwell actually gets Henry's blessing for the English Bible to be placed in every parish church.
-This is for the first time.
-There had been English Bibles a few years before, but they were not licensed by the king.
-Their status was unofficial.
-But Cromwell actually managed to get, eventually, Henry's commitment to the Scriptures in English.
-And the decree was that anyone who could read could come up and read that Bible.
+And this a great turning point.
+In 1538 - a time which will be covered in my third book - Cromwell actually gets Henry's blessing for the English Bible to be placed in every parish church - this is for the first time.
+There had been English Bibles a few years before, but they were not licensed by the king; their status was unofficial.
+But Cromwell actually managed to get, eventually, Henry's commitment to the scriptures in English, and the decree was that anyone who could read could come up and read that Bible.
 So it's a great turning point because it's giving what people thought of as the word of God to the people in their own language.

 GROSS: And without having to go through a priest.
 You could...